 Lobbying and public affairs in the EU (English)

 Upon completion of the minor, the student will have a thorough understanding of all major aspects of lobbying in the EU.
 This includes both theoretical background and practical skills.
-The student is able to write a decent lobby proposal.
+The student is able to develop a decent lobby proposal.
 The student also knows how to give a lobby pitch to an external client.

 The examination of the first-year programme has to be completed successfully.